What is a body corporate?

 Sounds ominous, how do I best protect myself?

 For new buildings, avoid using the insurance value provided by the builder to the construction process, given they are retrospective wholesale costs.
-A credible valuation will take into account prospective building costs, planning approvals, and include incidental costs as required under the Act, in addition to including GST requirements.
+A credible valuation will take into account prospective building costs, planning approvals, and include incidental costs as required under relevant legislation, in addition to including GST requirements.

 So, what drives the cost of insurance – how are premiums calculated?